-If you are unhappy with the outcome of your request or with the way the Trust has handled your request, you can seek to resolve this through the complaints or appeals process.
-Any complaints or requests for appeals should be directed in the first instance to the Information Governance Co-ordinator at the address at the top of the page.
+If you are unhappy with the outcome of your request or with the way the Trust has handled your request, you can seek to resolve this through the internal review process.
+Any complaints or requests for appeals should be directed in the first instance to the Information Governance Team at the address above.

 The Information Commissioner

 A Publication Scheme is a specific guide to the information that an authority holds.
 Our Publication Scheme has been designed to comply with revised guidance published by the Information Commissioner’s Office in 2013.
 As such, the information provided in this section is divided into the seven required classes of information.

 5. Our policies and procedures These can be requested via the FOI process as above

 6. Lists and registers These can be requested via the FOI process as above